surrealdb/surrealdb/SECURITY.md

 stable API, these sort of breaking changes will only be included in major and minor releases; never in patch releases as stated in the previous paragraph.

-When an LTS (Long-Term Support) version of SurrealDB becomes available, we will strive to backport security patches to that version as well.
-This will be possible without breaking backward compatibility once no unstable crates are part of the public API of SurrealDB.
+If and when an LTS (Long-Term Support) version of SurrealDB becomes available, we will strive to backport security patches to that version as well.
+This will be possible without breaking any sort of backward compatibility once no unstable crates are part of the public API of SurrealDB.

 ## Automation